vnprc/hashpool-website/content/articles/what-is-hashpool.md

 #### Better Custodians

 An ecash mint is the best kind of custodian: a private accountless custodian.
-This is a huge improvement over account-based custodians because it means a mint cannot selectively refuse service, it can only rug everyone or rug noone.
+This is a huge improvement over account-based custodians because it means a mint cannot selectively refuse service.
 All mining pools are custodial in nature.
-Hashpool will bring mining up to modern standards by making pools into the best kinds of custodian: private and verifiable custodians.
+Hashpool will enable pools to be the best kind of custodian: private and verifiable custodians.

 Hashpool is still in early development and we're looking for help!
-If you would like to contribute please get in contact. https://hashpool.dev
+If you would like to contribute please get in contact!